My go-to classic potato salad recipe is easy to make, perfectly zesty and creamy, and always a crowd fave!

 Instructions

-1. Place the diced potatoes in a large stockpot and add enough water so that the potatoes are covered by 1 inch.
+1. Boil the potatoes.
+Place the diced potatoes in a large stockpot and add enough cold water so that the potatoes are covered by 1 inch.
 Cook over medium-high heat until the water reaches a boil.
-Then reduce heat to medium to maintain the simmer, and continue cooking the potatoes for 5-8 minutes or until the potatoes pierce easily with a fork.
+Reduce heat to medium to maintain a simmer, then continue cooking the potatoes for 5-8 minutes or until the potatoes pierce easily with a fork.
+Try to avoid overcooking the potatoes.

-2. Drain the potatoes in a colander.
-Then return the potatoes to the stockpot, drizzle evenly with the vinegar, and let the potatoes rest for 20-30 minutes or until cool enough to handle.
+2. Drain the potatoes.
+Drain the potatoes thoroughly in a colander.
+Return the potatoes to the stockpot, drizzle evenly with the vinegar, and let the potatoes rest for 20-30 minutes* or until cool enough to handle.

-3. Meanwhile, whisk together the mayo, celery salt, mustard and pickle relish in a medium bowl until evenly combined.
+3. Make the dressing.
+Meanwhile, whisk together the mayo, celery salt, mustard and pickle relish in a medium bowl until evenly combined.

-5. Taste and season with salt and pepper, to taste.
+5. Season.
+Taste and season with additional salt and pepper if needed.
 (Also feel free to add in a tablespoon or two of pickle juice if you would like.)

-7. Serve chilled, or refrigerate in a sealed container for up to 3 days.
+7. Serve.
+Serve chilled and enjoy!
+Leftovers can be refrigerated in a sealed container for up to 3 days.

 Notes